Cleaning vinyl boat seats from dirt and stains can make a huge difference to the overall look and feel of your vessel.

 Ongoing Boat Seat Cleaning Maintenance

-Periodic cleaning throughout a month of heavy use with lots of boating activities is a wise option to ensure superior cleaning, removal of water spots and other general stain removal.
+Periodic cleaning throughout a month of heavy use with lots of boating activities is a wise option to ensure superior cleaning, removal of water spots and removal of general stains.

 Using alcohol wipes is a simple but effective way of cleaning the seats as part of ongoing maintenance.